 The general classification is the overall competition awarded to the rider with the lowest accumulated time across the 21 stages.
-The Maillot Jaune is the most coveted prize in professional cycling alongside rivaled only by a World Championship title or an Olympic Gold Medal.
+The 2019 edition of Le Tour is the 100th time the most coveted prize in professional cycling, the Maillot Jaune has been contested.
 The color yellow was chosen to pay homage to the yellow paper L’Auto newspaper was printed on.
 Riders wearing the yellow jersey will often have custom details on their bike to not only show off their standing in the race but also showcase sponsors products associated with the race leader.

 Previous winners of the Tour will have a yellow armband permanently on their cycling kit to signify their victory.

 The leader in the mountains classification is represented by the Maillot à Pois rouges or polka dot jersey.
 Points in the classification are awarded for reaching the top of selected categorized climbs with points allocated to riders first across the top.

 Points allocated to each climb differ depending on the difficulty of the climb.
 The most difficult climbs otherwise known as 'HC' or 'Hors Categorie' climbs (a French term meaning beyond categorization) are awarded the most amount of points.
 Category 1, 2, 3 and 4 climbs will have decreasing points allocated to them and fewer positions available to earn points.